thdoan/scalable-text/README.md

 Property    | Description
 ----------- | -------------
 `reference` | Selector to the reference element (text will scale relative to this element's width).
 If this option is not provided, then the default reference element will be the parent element.
+`styles`    | Array of additional styles to scale in addition to font-size.

 Usage